dpcairns/react-famous-cats/labs/LAB-01-02/LAB-01.md

 Looking For | Points (10)
 :--|--:
-Semantic and Idiomatic HTML and CSS  | 2
+Wire Frame Design with Annotations | 4
-TDD template function | 2
+TDD `renderHTML` template function with dynamic data | 3 Orchestration in `app.js` works correctly | 2
-Use functional `.forEach` for looping | 2
+Use functional `.forEach` for looping to create Image components | 1
-Works correctly | 2
-Project and code files are: indented / spaced correctly / clean | 2
-Header template | +3